rileyle/PHYS328W/syllabus.md

 - **1**: Needs Revision (resubmission strongly recommended)
 - **2**: Complete (resubmissions accepted)

-I will also collect three self evaluations from you addressing your learning and how the course is going throughout the semester.
+I will also collect periodic self evaluations from you addressing your learning and how the course is going throughout the semester.
 These will carry a "Complete/Incomplete" status (1/0) in Canvas.
 I will give you feedback on these reflections, so that we